Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 Negative Coordinates Explained

-Now imagine the right monitor is primary.
+Now flip it: make the right monitor primary.
 Its top-left becomes (0, 0).
-The left monitor, which sits to the left of the origin, now has negative X coordinates ranging from -1920 to -1.
-If you place a monitor above your primary display, its Y coordinates become negative instead.
+The left monitor, sitting to the left of the origin, now has negative X coordinates from -1920 to -1.
+Place a monitor above the primary and its Y coordinates go negative.

 # Python PyAutoGUI example: safe click with negative coordinates